 #1.
 What should I pack for a weekend in Brisbane?

 - Walking around Brisbane most months of the year can leave you thirsty, so be sure to pack a reusable water bottle to keep hydrated.
 There are many water fountains dotted around where you can fill up, so there is little need to buy bottled water.
-Not only will you be saving money but saving the environment too!
+Not only will you be saving money but helping the environment too!

 #2.
 Can I get an apartment in Brisbane for the weekend?